• News

 The NDRC signaled to the market that excessive pork price fluctuations will be controlled by China’s planning and regulatory bodies.
 For this reason, producers will moderate their expectations for profits and the supply of piglets and sows will respond gradually to price changes.
 These operations are better able to manage fluctuations in feed costs and must continue to recoup investments made in 2020 and 2021.

-Tags: pork reserves, live hog futures, pork production, weather, China, pig price
+Tags: China, live hog futures, pig price, pork production, pork reserves, weather

 Share this post